nakuwa23/educational_opportunities_finder/README.md

 *   **Attribution**: Search results are powered by Google.

 ## Deployment
-The following steps outline the deployment process used for this application.
+The following steps outline the manual deployment process used for this application.

 ### 1. Packaging
 Compress the project files into a single archive for easy transfer.